Project CARS 3

 This will allow players to stick with one car through the various categories if they so choose, although there are some entry limitations on vehicle types.
 You won’t be able to enter a classic IndyCar race against a Lotus 38 with a tuned Civic, for examples.

-There are also visual upgrades, with new wheels, new number plates, decals and liveries, although it is not yet clear how extensive the livery editor is.
-The game’s official website suggests players may also customize their driver avatars.
+Early information hinted at visual upgrades, with new wheels, new number plates, decals and liveries, though didn’t elaborate on how extensive the livery editor would be.

 Early game play clips have revealed that there is a damage model in PC3.
 Again, how wide-reaching this is will be something we won’t know until nearer launch, however the clip did show a race car losing its rear wing after heavy contact.